-3.11.
+5.12.
 Equal shared parental responsibility; equal time; substantial and significant time

+5.12.1.
 WLSA welcomes the proposed amendments and the intention to place safety and protection of children and family members at the forefront of the Family Law Act.
 However all of the commissioned reports referred to in Attachment 1, highlight the misinterpretation and confusion by the community and advisers about the shared parenting changes introduced in 2006.
-It is imperative that the 2010 Bill include changes to address these concerns.
+It is imperative that the 2011 Bill include changes to address these concerns.

-3.12.
+5.13.
 Equal Shared Parental Responsibility

-- 3.12.1.
-There should be no presumption of ESPR.
+- 5.13.1.
+There should be no presumption of equal shared parental responsibility.
 While the presumption is meant to be rebutted by family violence the issue is that family violence may not be given its due weight to negate the presumption, especially at an interim stage.
-WLSA's alternative proposal is that if the ESPR presumption remains, it should not apply at an interim stage if the matters cannot be properly determined. - 3.12.2.
+WLSA's alternative proposal is that if the equal shared parental responsibility presumption remains, it should not apply at an interim stage if the matters cannot be properly determined. - 5.13.2.
 If the court is not properly resourced to have risk assessments and other risk screening measures from the outset, and it cannot properly determine allegations of family violence and/or abuse, there should not be a presumption.
-The presumption has increased the possibility of placing families and children at significant risk of harm, especially as orders made at an interim stage can last for up to 2 years.
+The presumption has increased the possibility of placing families and children at significant risk of harm, especially as orders made at an interim stage can last for up to 2 years. - 5.13.3.
+As matters are not able to be dealt with fully at an interim stage, there should be no presumption about shared responsibility for decision-making and reference should only be made to the best interests of child and the circumstances of each case.